ShopBandar/validate/README.md

 Soft Skills Development Resources
 ### Contributing
 We welcome contributions to improve this training program.
 Please submit a pull request or open an issue to discuss your ideas.

+# Conditions
+To successfully complete the program and receive its benefits, participants must meet the following conditions:

+Maintain at least 80% attendance.
+Complete a minimum of 3 projects.
+Contribute to open source projects.
+# Benefits
+Participants who fulfill the program requirements will receive the following benefits:

+Opportunity for a full-time job offer.
+Comprehensive placement guidance.
+Certificate of completion.
+# Stipend
+Stipend based on performance throughout the program.